coldenate/homework-py/README.md

 ```

 I made this for fun to see how I could extract my grades with code.

-### TODO

-- [x] Basic Support for Moodle Calendar OOP Processing (although this is a renweb wrapper, I have plans to expand it into accepting other services.
-Canvas, Moodle, Google Classroom)

-> From my knowledge of (nothingness...)
-OOP, the library should be using a very basic form of OOP as of the first release.
-I am not sure though. `¯\_(ツ)_/¯`

 ### Awesome dependencies of this library(!!)